 The foundation is common in the subsidised cultural sector.
 The statutes describe an objective that may not be aimed at the payment of the board members or founders without their doing anything in return.
 However, foundations are allowed to make payments of a non-commercial or social nature to third parties.
 Think of the many private funds.

 Who are involved?

-Who disposes of the capital?
+Who disposes of the capital and is liable?

-The foundation is a person at law.
+A foundation may make a profit, but payments must have a non-commercial or social end in mind.
+The payment of a salary, fee or remunerations for expenses is not the same as paying a settlement.
+Besides, the foundation is a legal personality with legal entity.
 This means that members of the board are responsible for the foundation but are not personally liable.
 Creditors can lay claim to the possessions of the foundation, but not to the bank accounts or possessions of the members of the board.
 In the event of improper administration or mismanagement, however, the members of the board can be held personally liable.